-The chart identifies the peak ArcIMS requests per hour on the vertical axis, and the peak server client load on the horizontal axis.
+The chart identifies the peak map requests per hour on the vertical axis, and the peak server client load on the horizontal axis.
 Peak transaction rates are represented by horizontal lines on the sizing chart (based on the application needs assessment).
-The ArcIMS server loading model is represented by diagonal lines on the chart (1,200 requests per hour/data server client).
+The ArcIMS and ArcGIS server loading models are represented by diagonal lines on the chart (1,600 TPH per client for ArcIMS and 800 TPH per client for ArcGIS server).

-6.6 Conclusion
+7.7 Conclusion